jprichardson/string.js/README.md

 ### - splitRight(sep, [maxSplit = -1, [limit]]) ###

-Returns an array of strings, split from the left at `sep`.
+Returns an array of strings, split from the right at `sep`.
 Performs at most `maxSplit` splits, and slices the result into an array with at most `limit` elements.

 Example: